yokawasa/fluent-plugin-azure-loganalytics/README.md

  * **add\_time\_field (optional)** - Default:true.
 This option allows to insert a time field to record
  * **time\_field\_name (optional)** - Default:time.
 This is required only when add_time_field is true
  * **localtime (optional)** - Default:false.
 Time record is inserted with UTC (Coordinated Universal Time) by default.
 This option allows to use local time if you set localtime true.
 This is valid only when add_time_field is true
  * **time\_format (optional)** -  Default:%s.
 Time format for a time field to be inserted.
 Default format is %s, that is unix epoch time.
-If you want it to be more human readable, set this %Y%m%d-%H:%M:%S, for example.
+If you want it to be more human readable, set this %FT%T%z, for example.
 This is valid only when add_time_field is true.
  * **add\_tag\_field (optional)** - Default:false.
 This option allows to insert a tag field to record
  * **tag\_field\_name (optional)** - Default:tag.
 This is required only when add_time_field is true